marcoramires/marcoramires.github.io/_posts/2013-10-31-Get-a-Custom-URL-for-your-Google-Plus-Profile.markdown

 date:   2013-10-31 21:00:00
 category: Web Development
 image: /img/5870695181_dbaa57908e_o.jpg
-image-author: Bill Selak
+image-author: Borqje
 image-license: http://www.flickr.com/photos/7852394@N04/5870695181/
 ---

 Google started testing custom URLs about a year ago, August 2012 ti me more precise.
 Although, it became available for Google Staff member only which was quite frustrating for us users/publishers to share our non-friendly Google Plus profile URL.

 The company started notifying individuals and brands with verified accounts that it could be possible again.

-Now it'’s finally available! :)
+It's finally available! :)

 You have to meet the eligibility criteria for Google to prepare your custom URL.
 Google will then send you an invitation email to finally roll to new URL.